SUNY College of Environmental Science and Forestry: Admission & Tests

 ACT Test Scores

-Taking American College Test is common bit of the application procedure at SUNY College of Environmental Science and Forestry.
-36% of applicants submitted results of their ACT test.
+American College Test is common step of the application at SUNY College of Environmental Science and Forestry.
+36 percent of applicants took the ACT test.

 Most of the accepted applicants who took ACT scored